 Rumination

 Rumination is when we tend to focus on negative past experiences.
 Anger-focused rumination specifically involves repeatedly thinking about frustrating past experiences that made us angry.
 This anger-focused rumination not only maintains the anger but can also worsen it.
 The more our minds ruminate, the more anger we feel.
-Research also suggests that anger-focused rumination can contribute to violent thoughts and aggressive behaviour.
+Research also suggests that anger-focused rumination can contribute to violent thoughts and aggressive behavior.

 -

-Unresolved Emotions
+Unresolved emotions

 One of the most common ways of coping with intense emotions is through repression.
 Repression is when we unintentionally avoid uncomfortable feelings.
 Anger, if repressed for a long time, can contribute to sudden feelings of irritability, sudden outbursts and even violent thoughts.
 Another factor contributing to violent thoughts during anger is unresolved trauma.
 People who have experienced past trauma may have heightened emotional responses to anger triggers, leading to violent thoughts.